JvanKatwijk/qt-dab/README.md

 *Qt-DAB* is GUI driven,
 the full GUI shows 4+ widgets, one of them, the
 *main widget* - one with sufficient controls to select channels and service(s) - is always visible.
-This main widget contains selector for controlling the visibility of (the) other widgets.
+This main widget contains selectors for controlling the visibility of (the) other widgets.

 Features